trungpham/shield/README.md

   If you want to add a new authorization strategy then add your own module.

+  5. Use installer to generate controllers, views, models and migrations from originals

+        # Run only if you need to change behaviours, otherwise skip this.
+        mix shield.install

-  5. Add database configurations for the `Authable.Repo` on env config files:
+  6. Add database configurations for the `Authable.Repo` on env config files:

         config :authable, Authable.Repo,
           adapter: Ecto.Adapters.Postgres,